SricharanReddy129/Heart-Disease-Prediction-ML-Model/README.md

 # Heart-Disease-Prediction-ML-Model
+**Problem Definition:** To predict if a given person is prone to heart disease or not based on the given data - Age, Sex, Diet, Exercise, ChestPain, etc.

 - This is a simple machine-learning model that predicts heart disease.
 - The model is built based on Supervised Learning.
 - The project consists of various steps: